gordonguthrie/frankensteinbill/docs/index.md

 During the development of digitial services, speedbumps have been often removed.
 If this is the case in your example, please provide appropriate links to how this was done.

+## Quality

+The target reader of this Bill is a policy person, minister, parliamentarian or parliamentary or political aid.

+Chapters in this bill should be of an approriate quality to:

+* enable readers to track down the origional code being discussed in its full context
+* understand the history of the clause
+* if the clause is no longer extant, the reader should be able to get an understanding of how and when it came to be changed

+In addition the chapters should be seen as specific examples of a general type of clause - and the reader should be given enough information to be able to recognise other examples in their own experience.

 ## The Bill

 1. [Taxomonies and Rules](./act/taxonomy_and_rules.html)